MischaU8/yumyum/modelling/create-a-tangent-surface-tip_3xcQYQnb6uE.md

 Uploaded: 2023-06-12

-yum yum Floyd here with a quick tip for creating a tangent surface and plasticity to create a tangent surface for this face in relation to the circular portion of the mesh select this face convert the selection to edges
+yum yum Floyd here with a quick tip for creating a tangent surface in Plasticity to create a tangent surface for this face in relation to the circular portion of the mesh select this face convert the selection to edges